Photonsters/anycubic-photon-docs/FAQ.md

 # Frequently Asked Questions

+### I'm considering buying a Photon, I see there are Blue, Yellow and Red windows versions, what's the difference?
+All new Photons come with Yellow windows.
+Older machines had Blue windows.
+Blue doesn't block UV well and they were changed to yellow later, with slight revisions to uncap the Z lead screw and include a better PSU.
+These are the only two versions sold.
+Machines with Red windows are basically user mods.

 ### I've just bought a Photon, what accessories should I get?
 - What you need before printing by Kevin Rank. http://makerfun3d.com/toolbox-resin-printers